IBM-Cloud/techxchange-labs/docs/karthik-1798/30-portal-time.md

 ## Let's now protect file storage
   Now that your VPC Block Storage volume is protected, let's protect your file share.
 We will use replication to protect our data in a different availability zone within the same MZR (Tip: you could replicate to a different MZR if needed, this is useful on data migration use cases.)

- Coming back to the browser, go to the "File storage shares" section within Infrastructure and make sure you are on the WDC MZR, then select your file share to go into the file share details page (Hint: it will have your user as part of the file share name).
+ Go back the IBM Cloud UI, go to the "File Storage shares" section within Infrastructure and make sure you are on the WDC MZR, then click on your file share and in Overview tab, see "File share details" (Hint: it will have your user as part of the file share name).

-  Once you are on the file share details page, scroll down to the replication section, since replication hasn't been setup, go ahead an click on "Create replica", which will open a new tab to provision the replica:
+  In "File share details, scroll down to the "File share replication relationship", Since replication hasn't been setup, click "Create replica" button, which will open a new tab to provision the replica:
   ![Replica Share Provisioning page 1](./assets/images/Share-Replica-page1.png)

 This provisioning page will show your source file share details, a target AZ (different than the source) will already be selected, you can change this selection to different AZ or even a different MZR at this stage.
 For this exercise, I'm going to leave WDC1 (source file share was created in WDC3):